antun/switchyroo/README.md

 Deployment steps:

-1. Do a `npm run publish`.
+1. Do a `npm run publish:patch` (or `publish:minor` or `publish:major`).
 This will create a new version and bump the package file.
 It will also create an installable zip file in dist/switchyroo.zip.
 2. Go to https://chrome.google.com/webstore/developer/dashboard and login .
 3. Click edit on the extension.
 4. Upload the switchyroo.zip file.